Ekaterina Kniazhnina

-The daughter of Alexander Sumarokov, she was born and lived in St. Petersburg.
+Kniazhnina was the daughter of Alexander Sumarokov, a poet and playwright, and Ohanna Khristiforovna Balk, a lady-in-waiting to the future Catherine the Great.
+She was born and lived in St. Petersburg.
 She married Yakov Knyazhnin in 1770.
 She was one of the first Russian women to have poetry published in Russian journals.
 Kniazhnina was the hostess of an important literary salon.